AdobeDocs/experience-platform.en/help/sources/tutorials/ui/delete.md

 ![dataflows](../../images/tutorials/delete/dataflows-list.png)

 The sort panel provides a list of all sources.
-You can select more than one source from the list to access a filtered selection of dataflows associated with different accounts.
+You can select more than one source from the list to access a filtered selection of dataflows associated with the particular sources you selected.

 Select the source you wish to work with to see a list of its existing dataflows.
 Once you have identified the dataflow you want to delete, select the ellipses (`...`) beside the dataflow name.

 ![dataflows-filter](../../images/tutorials/delete/dataflows-filter.png)

-A dropdown menu appears, providing you with options to edit your dataflow's schedule, disable your dataflow, and **[!UICONTROL delete]**.
+A dropdown menu appears, providing you with options to edit your dataflow's schedule, disable the dataflow, or delete it entirely.

-Select **[!UICONTROL delete]** from the menu to delete your dataflow.
+Select **[!UICONTROL delete]** to delete the dataflow.

 ![delete](../../images/tutorials/delete/delete.png)

-A final confirmation dialog box appears, select **[!UICONTROL Delete]** to complete the process.
+A final confirmation dialog box appears.
+Select **[!UICONTROL Delete]** to complete the process.

 ![confirm](../../images/tutorials/delete/confirm.png)

-After a few moments, a green confirmation box appears on the bottom of the screen to confirm a successful deletion.
+After a few moments, a confirmation box appears on the bottom of the screen to confirm a successful deletion.

 ![confirmed](../../images/tutorials/delete/confirmed.png)

 ## Next steps

-By following this tutorial, you have successfully used the [!UICONTROL Sources] workspace to delete existing dataflows.
+By following this tutorial, you have successfully used the [!UICONTROL Sources] workspace to delete an existing dataflow.

-For steps on how to perform these operations programmatically using the [!DNL Flow Service] API, please refer to the tutorial on [deleting dataflows using the Flow Service API](../../tutorials/api/delete-dataflows.md)
+See the tutorial on [deleting dataflows using the Flow Service API](../../tutorials/api/delete-dataflows.md) for steps on how to perform these operations programmatically using API calls.